Error996/Scorpion/README.md

 Base On RamDisk and Edk2

-Only Work On AMI Motherboard!!!!
+Work Good on Ami/Phoenix Motherboard

 The Logo was cpoy From TV series [scorpion](https://en.wikipedia.org/wiki/Scorpion_(TV_series))